 Give full details of the transaction you want refunded

-If required, provide them with copies of any correspondence you had when you tried to get your money back from the seller, including letters emails and records of phone calls.
+If they ask for it, provide them with copies of any correspondence you had when you tried to get your money back from the seller.
+This might include letters, emails or records of phone calls.

-Some banks will ask you to complete a claim form, but others just take details of the transaction and start the claim for you.
+Some banks ask you to fill out a claim form.
+Others just take details of the transaction and start the claim for you.

-The person you speak to at your bank may be unaware of the Chargeback scheme because it is not as well known as Section 75 protection.
+The person you speak to at your bank may be unaware of the Chargeback scheme.
+It’s not as well-known as Section 75 protection.

-If so, ask to speak with a supervisor or suggest they check with a manager, who can tell them the procedure for the Chargeback scheme.
+If so, ask to speak with a supervisor or suggest they check with a manager.
+They should be able to get details of the Chargeback scheme procedure.

-If you feel that their decision is unfair you can complain to the bank.
-If they still refuse your claim you have six months to take your case to the Financial Ombudsman, who may overturn the bank’s decision.
+If you think their decision is unfair you can complain to the bank.
+If they still refuse your claim, you’ve got six months to take your case to the Financial Ombudsman.
+The bank’s decision might then be overturned.

-However, you cannot take your bank or card provider to court because offering the Chargeback scheme is not a legal requirement.
+You can’t take your bank or card provider to court over the decision.
+That’s because the Chargeback scheme isn’t a legal requirement.
+It’s voluntary.